mxc2/Lowtown_Weekly-Game-Jam-208/README.md

 # Weekly game jam #208
-A game made in a week.
+Lowtown, a game made in a week.
 Part of the Weekly Game Jam 208.

 ## Description
 Play as a worker, set on building new rainbows of happiness at Lowtown.
 Lowtown hasen't been producing enough rainbows of happiness to keep the lights on.
 You have been sent there to fix that issue.